awvwgk/GSCDB138/README.md

 # GSCDB138: Gold-Standard Chemical Database (Preprint)

-> **Note**: This is a preprint version.
-While the possibility of errors is very small, we will continue updating input formats and reference data as needed or if issues are reported.
-Version 1.0 will be released upon paper publication.
+> **Note**: This repository contains multiple versions of the database.
+The current `main` branch represents the initial preprint version.
+The `arXivV2` branch (GSCDB137) contains the second version published on arXiv, which incorporates additional data refinement and reorganization based on peer review feedback.
+Branch `version1.0` is actively maintained and will be formally released upon journal publication.

 GSCDB138 is a rigorously compiled benchmark database of 138 data sets (8383 entries) covering main-group and transition-metal reaction energies and barrier heights, non-covalent interactions, dipole moments, polarizabilities, electric-field response energies, and vibrational frequencies.
 Legacy data from GMTKN55 and MGCDB84 have been updated to today's best references; redundant, spin-contaminated, or low-quality points were removed, and many new, property-focused sets were added.